Electrovian/Project-PrintNet/Research/alkhasme_research_3d_print_lab_platforms_and_requirements.md

 - Lab staff oversight
 - Analytics and reporting

-Current labs rely on SD cards, email, or scattered systems.
-PrintNet solves that.
+Many 3D printing labs rely on SD cards, email, or scattered tools to manage prints.
+PrintNet is designed to provide a more centralized and streamlined workflow.

 ## 2. Survey of Existing Systems